 Chicago is home to a wide variety of housing types.
 There's no one particular architectural style that is typical of the city.

 Two-flats are two-storey residential buildings that contain identical residences on each floor.
 There is usually a shared entrance to the building for both apartments.
 While some were built explicitly as two separate residences, many started as single-family double-storey homes that have been converted.

 Bungalows are popular housing options in Chicago.
 Most of these sturdy brick homes were built between 1910 and 1940 and were often built in clusters of two or more homes along the same street.
 The bulk of these homes housed Chicago's working classes back in the day, but today the occupants are from all walks of life.

 Chicago has many types of apartment buildings, from older and smaller six-unit blocks to modern high-rise buildings.
 These can be found in several neighbourhoods, extending from the suburbs to the inner-city areas.

 Condominiums (condos) are also popular in Chicago.
 These can consist of mid- or high-rise properties, with some old mansions in Chicago even being converted into condominiums.
 These properties usually offer amenities such as swimming pools and tennis courts for all residents to enjoy.

 Finding accommodation in Chicago

 Finding accommodation in Chicago is relatively easy.
-Online and the local classifieds are filled with real estate listings.
-Perusing these is a good way to get an idea of the property market and common prices.
+Online property portals and local classifieds are filled with real estate listings.
+These are excellent ways to gain an understanding of the property market and common prices.
 It's also possible to enlist the help of a real estate agent or apartment locator.

-Companies in Chicago offer short-term corporate housing, and most expats who are new to Chicago will want to agree to short-term rentals or subletting before moving over to more permanent accommodation.
-Good deals can sometimes also be found on larger, shared accommodation.
+Companies in Chicago offer short-term corporate housing, and most newcomers to Chicago will want to agree to short-term rentals or subletting before moving to more permanent accommodation.
+Good deals can sometimes also be found in larger, shared accommodation.